skupperproject/refdog/input/concepts/platform.md

 </figure>

 A platform has zero or more namespaces.
 Each namespace is associated with zero or more workloads.
-A namespace is associated with zero sites or one site.
+A namespace may be associated with a site.

 <figure>
   <img src="images/platform-1.svg"/>